An L-BFGS-B approach for linear and nonlinear system identification under $\ell_1$ and group-Lasso regularization: Numerical results

 \section{Numerical results}

-This section reports black-box system identification results obtained by applying the nonlinear programming formulations described in Section~\ref{sec:nlp} to both the identification of linear state-space models and training recurrent neural networks on experimental benchmark datasets.
+We apply the nonlinear programming formulations described in Section~\ref{sec:nlp} to identify linear state-space models and train recurrent neural networks on synthetic and real-world datasets.
 All experiments are run in Python 3.11 on an Apple M1 Max machine using JAX~\cite{JAX} for automatic differentiation.
 The L-BFGS-B solver~\cite{LN89} is used via the JAXopt interface~\cite{JAXopt} to solve bound-constrained nonlinear programs.
 When using group-Lasso penalties as in~\eqref{eq:yz-grouplasso}, we constrain $y,z\geq\epsilon$ to avoid possible numerical issues in JAX while computing partial derivatives when $y=z=0$, with $\epsilon=10^{-16}$.
-For each input and output signal, standard scaling $x\leftarrow (x-\bar x)/\sigma_x$ is applied, where $\bar x$ and $\sigma_x$ are, respectively, the empirical mean and standard deviation computed on training data.
+We apply standard scaling $x\leftarrow (x-\bar x)/\sigma_x$ to each input and output signal, where $\bar x$ and $\sigma_x$ are, respectively, the empirical mean and standard deviation computed on training data.
 When learning linear models, initial states are reconstructed using the EKF+RTS method described in Appendix~\ref{app:RTS}, running a single forward EKF and backward RTS pass ($N_e=1$).
-Matrix $A$ is initialized as $0.5I$, the remaining coefficients are initialized by drawing random numbers from the normal distribution with standard deviation 0.1.
+Unless stated differently, matrix $A$ is initialized as $0.5I$, the remaining coefficients are initialized by drawing random numbers from the normal distribution with standard deviation 0.1.
 When running Adam as a gradient-descent method, due to the absence of line search, we store the model corresponding to the best loss found during the iterations.